There are plenty of things to do in Bologna to warrant spending a long weekend here. This is the capital of Northern Italy’s Emilia Romagna region.

 The Sanctuary of the Madonna di San Luca is situated 3 miles south of Bologna centre.
 However it is but well worth the journey.

-The basilica’s hilltop location offers phenomenal views over the city of Bologna, its delicate terracotta buildings, its ornate belfries and towers, and the beautiful greenery and rolling hills that surround it.
+The basilica’s hilltop location offers phenomenal views over the city of Bologna.
+From up here, you can marvel at the sweeping vistas of the city’s delicate terracotta buildings, its ornate belfries and towers, and the beautiful greenery and rolling hills that surround it.

 A blackened statue of the Virgin Mary is held inside the basilica.
 It is this statue which gives the place its name.